AlanChou0414/Todos-app/README.md

 ## :star2: About the Project

-Create a todos app with "CRUD" functionality in React framework  <br>
+Create a todo list app with "CRUD" functionality in React framework  <br>

 ### :camera: Screenshots